 The integration of AI in pharma and medical devices raises concerns about the vulnerability of devices to cyberattacks.
 Privacy breaches can have serious financial and legal consequences.

-Their systems must be regularly monitored and patched to make certain that any vulnerabilities are addressed quickly.
+Systems must be regularly monitored and patched so that any vulnerabilities are addressed early.

 Risk of bias

-The quality, distribution, and integrity of input data determine the output of AI algorithms.
-In this sense, it determines how well a device performs.
+The quality, distribution, and integrity of input data determine the output of AI algorithms, and therefore how well a device performs.

-As a result, it is essential to identify and address any biases that may be present within the input data to ensure safe and effective AI applications.
+It is essential to identify and address any biases present within the input data to ensure safe and effective AI applications

 Potential for misuse

-Using medical AI tools incorrectly can lead to wrong medical assessments and decision-making, which could result in harm to patients.
+Using medical AI tools incorrectly can lead to wrong medical assessments and decision-making, which could harm patients.

-Several factors can contribute to this misuse, such as the limited involvement of clinicians and patients in the development of AI, a lack of training in medical AI among healthcare professionals, and the proliferation of easily accessible online and mobile AI solutions without sufficient explanation and information.
+Several factors can contribute to this misuse, including limited involvement of clinicians and patients in AI development, a lack of training in medical AI among healthcare professionals, and the proliferation of easily accessible online and mobile AI solutions without sufficient explanation and information.

 Regulatory framework and standards